 Since different options are available, let’s take a look at major categories of commercially available room heaters: Convection type heater and radiation type heater.

 The main heating element of a typical synthesis type electric heater is a coil resistant wire of nickel-chromium or other alloys.
 As a gas heater, heat is generated by burning gas in a burner.
-Since the natural transmission is quite a slow process, commercial units are equipped with a fan or additional radiator with a large surface area to speed up the healing process.
+Since natural transmission is quite a slow process, commercial units are equipped with a fan or additional radiator with a large surface area to speed up the healing process.
 Some radiators are filled with oil that stores heat and distributes it in large quantities to the air (since the radiators add surface areas that come in contact with excess air) which speeds up the process and increases efficiency.
 You can get some units to facilitate both.
 An important point is that a heater with a radiator saves more energy than a heater with the help of a fan.
+But, the heater with the fan is cheaper than the unit with the radiator only.
+You will find a combination of both fan and radiator in a some units.

 These units may emit visible light which can be disturbing sometimes.
 Remember, infrared radiation has a health hazard.
 Usually, household units cover the infrared source to prevent that but if the outer shell is damaged somehow and you can see the light source inside then you should repair or replace it.